kletobias/kletobias.github.io/_projects/hamburg_eda.md

 variables.
 The categorical variables used here are _kitchen_, _elevator_, _balcony_, _status_, _dynamic_, _noise_day_, _noise_night_,
 _smaller_0.6_, _const_, _floor_.
-This kind of variable has categories as values that have no natural order or scale [kuhnAppliedPredictiveModeling2013] and each listing can fall in exactly one of the categories for each variable.
+This kind of variable has categories as values that have no natural order or scale [^1] and each listing can fall in exactly one of the categories for each variable.
 Since all, but _noise_day_, _noise_night_ were converted to a numerical categorical variable type, only _noise_day_, _noise_night_ are excluded from Table 1.
 It is not possible to give the summaries found in Table 1 for string type variables.
-The remaining variables have a natural, numeric scale and are therefore continuous numerical variables[^1].
+The remaining variables have a natural, numeric scale and are therefore continuous numerical variables [^1].

 ## Univariate Distributions
 The variables are shown in Table 1.
 Here is a description from left to right of what